Skip to main content

 Results

-The prevalence of abortion was 60.0% and median years of time to first abortion after sexual debut was 9.0.
+60% of pregnancies which are terminated are as a result of induced abortion and median years of time to first abortion after sexual debut was 9.0.
 The prominent reasons for abortion were due to too short birth interval (23.8%), lack of money (21.0%) and that husband/partner did not need a child at that time (14.0%).
 Women’s age and region were notable factors in timing to first abortion.
 Furthermore, women from poorer, middle, richer and richest households had 34, 67, 86 and 94% higher risk of abortion respectively, when compared with women from poorest households (all p < 0.05).
 Women currently in union/living with a man and formerly in union had 41 and 29% reduction in the risk of abortion respectively, when compared with those never in union (all p < 0.05).
 In addition, women with primary and secondary+ education had 42 and 76% higher risk of abortion respectively, when compared with women with no formal education (all p < 0.05).

 Conclusion